Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 Let's look at the text messages then.

-So this is one of the most controversial pieces that have come out thus far regarding all of this, because people are questioning how likely it is that somebody would message like this.
+So this is one of the most controversial pieces that have come out thus far regarding all of this.

-They're looking at the way that it's written and saying this doesn't come across like how a young person would message to me.
+They're looking at the way that it's written and saying, this doesn't come across like how a young person would message to me.

 Because not only does it come across stilted and awkward, it also is just really condemning in the kind of evidence that he's putting against himself in these text messages himself.

-Now there are a number of reasons for this which people are floating.
+Now, there are a number of reasons for this, which people are floating.

-Let me let me read it through it first.
+Let me read it through it first.

 To be honest, I had hoped to keep this secret till I died of old age.